An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Introduction

-One of the first knot invariants mathematicians encounter is the knot group, defined as the fundamental group of the complement of the knot inside $S^3$.
-Similarly, one can define the link group as the fundamental group of a link's complement in $S^3$.
-However, this group is merely an invariant of ambient isotopy and not of concordance.
-Due to \cite{casson} originally and strengthened by work in \cite{stallings} and \cite{cappellshaneson}, the quotients of these knot (and link) groups by their lower central series are in fact concordance invariants.
-It is important to note that for oriented knots in $S^3$, these lower central series quotients are all isomorphic to the integers and therefore do not contain new concordance information in this case.

-Milnor's $\bar{\mu}$-invariants provide a way to classify the relationship between a link $L$ in a homology $3$-sphere $M$ and the lower central series quotients of the fundamental group of the link complement; they can be contextualized as higher order linking numbers and have previously been generalized for specific classes of homotopically nontrivial knots inside prime manifolds and Seifert fiber spaces \cite{heck, miller}.
-These $\bar{\mu}$-invariants are difficult to compute for even simple links; in practice, it is often only possible to compute the first non-vanishing Milnor invariants without serious indeterminacy issues.
-This subset of $\bar{\mu}$-invariants can be viewed as obstructions to the based homotopy classes of longitudes of $L$ lying deep in the lower central series of the link group.
+From this perspective, it is a pressing issue that every $3$-manifold is the result of Dehn surgery on a link, and not necessarily a knot.
+Moreover, there are concordance invariants of links, such as linking number, which are not simply a generalization of some quantity for knots but are a fundamentally distinct idea unique to these objects with multiple components.
+To this end, this paper addresses the following questions:

+\begin{itemize} \item \textit{Can concordance invariants of links in $S^3$ give information about knots in more complicated $3$-manifolds obtained by Dehn surgery on some (possibly different) link?} \item \textit{Can these invariants give more subtle information about links which are distinct in concordance than previously known techniques?} \end{itemize}

+We address these questions using Milnor's link concordance invariants defined in \cite{milnor54}, which are useful precisely because they detect subtle linking data not obtained from simply generalizing invariants for knots.
+In particular, linking number is a Milnor invariant of weight 2.
+The higher weight Milnor's invariants can even detect nontriviality of links where each component is the unknot and removal of any single component results in the unlink, for example, the Milnor invariants of weight 3 (also known as the triple linking number) obstruct the Borromean rings from being slice.
+Note that Milnor's invariants are topological concordance invariants and not invariants of smooth concordance; however, in this article we work in the smooth category.

-In order to capture similar higher order linking data contained in the lower central series quotients of the fundamental group of a knot in an arbitrary $3$-manifold, we define a new concordance invariant in called the Dwyer number, denoted $D(K, \gamma)$.
-This integer-valued invariant relies on certain subgroups of the second homology of the knot complement which encode information about the lower central series quotients of the fundamental group of the knot complement.
+Given a knot $K$ in a $3$-manifold M, we define a new integer-valued concordance invariant called the Dwyer number, denoted $D(K, \gamma)$, where $\gamma$ is a curve homologous to $K$ with certain technical properties.
+This invariant relies on certain subgroups of the second homology of the knot complement which encode information about the lower central series quotients of the fundamental group of the knot complement.
+As detailed in Section \ref{section:background}, this is exactly the information the Milnor's invariants give us for links.
+We say two knots $K_0$ and $K_1$ in $M$ are concordant if there is a smooth, properly embedded annulus in $M \times I$ with boundary $K_0 \times \{0\} \sqcup -K_1 \times \{1\}$ where $-K_1$ is $K_1$ with the opposite orientation.